TORK-code/TORK/contracts/README.md

 Community auditable

-Deterministic behavior
+Deterministic and predictable behavior

-Users are encouraged to review the code before interacting.
+Users are encouraged to review the source code before interacting with the contract.

-Disclaimer

-This smart contract is provided as-is, without warranties of any kind.

-The contract does not represent a financial product or investment instrument.
-Users interact with the contract at their own risk and responsibility.

-License

-MIT License
+📄 License

+This project is licensed under the MIT License.